-B.C.’s 10-year transportation plan includes funding for new rapid transit projects, expanding CNG fleets and investing $324 million in operating contributions over three years.
-Vancouver's Canada Line opened in 2009 and the Evergreen Line is due to open in fall 2016.
-After the completion of the Evergreen Line, Vancouver's SkyTrain system will become the longest rapid transit system of its kind in Canada.
+We have been investing in rapid transit projects, expanding CNG fleets and transit operations.
+Vancouver's Canada Line opened in 2009 and the Evergreen in 2016.
+The Evergreen Line, part of Vancouver's SkyTrain system, is the longest rapid transit system of its kind in Canada.

 Clean Energy Vehicle Program